Join Us - Volunteer Today!

 Dining Out for Life® San Diego

-How often does volunteering involve, dining out?
-Don’t miss The Center’s fifth annual Dining Out for Life® San Diego!
-On Thursday, April 26, 2012, more than 100 restaurants, bars, coffee houses and nightclubs will donate a minimum of 25% of sales to The Center’s HIV/AIDS service and prevention programs.
+How often does volunteering involve dining out?
+Don’t miss The Center’s annual Dining Out for Life® San Diego! takes place on the 4th Thursday of April, when more than 80 restaurants, bars, coffee houses and nightclubs will donate a minimum of 25% of sales to The Center’s HIV/AIDS service and prevention programs.
 Like every fundraising event, this one is reliant upon an enormous number of volunteers.
 The most important of these volunteers are our restaurant Ambassadors.
-Ambassadors are assigned a five hour shift at a breakfast, lunch or dinner location and then invite everyone they know to dine at their location on April 26.
+Ambassadors are assigned a shift at a breakfast, lunch or dinner location and then invite everyone they know to dine at their location.
 Dine Out, Fight AIDS!

 Do you love to do data entry?
 Or maybe mailings are more your forte?
 If you like administrative work we certainly have a place for you!
-Volunteers are needed to assist and support staff members in a variety of office duties such as data entry, copy editing, phone calls, copying, letter writing, mailing preparation, word processing and filing.
-The Center also hosts a bulk mailing volunteer party once a month, complete with refreshments and good conversation.
+Volunteers are needed to assist and support staff members in a variety of office duties such as data entry, phone banks, copying, mailing preparation and filing.
 This is a great way for volunteers to help out The Center and make new friends!

 David Bohnett Cyber Center

-The Center is home to the David Bohnett Cyber Center, a cyber environment that offers community members free or low fee access to the Internet and computer skills training.
+The Center is home to the David Bohnett Cyber Center, a computer lab that offers community members free or low fee access to the Internet and computer skills training.
 Volunteers are needed as Cyber Lab Monitors and Cyber Center Instructors.

 The Center often holds special community and fundraising events that require additional volunteer assistance.
-Volunteers who might wish to participate in events such as the Gala, Nightmare on Normal Street, Harvey Milk Diversity Breakfast, Hillcrest Youth Center dances and events, Annual Youth Prom and other smaller projects would enjoy this volunteer opportunity.
+Volunteers who might wish to participate in events such as the Gala, Nightmare on Normal Street, Harvey Milk Diversity Breakfast, Hillcrest Youth Center dances and events would enjoy this volunteer opportunity.
 Volunteers help by providing staffing and planning for the events.

 Front Desk Services